seanmtracey/PPE-Visor-Fabrication-Instructions/README.md

 Click the "To Settings" button at the bottom right corner (highlighted in orange) of the AutoMaker software to go through to the final configuration steps of our print.

-We don't a fine resolution print for the visor, so we'll use the preset options for the coarsest print.
+We don't need a fine resolution print for the visor, so we'll use the preset options for the coarsest print.
 This will take ~2 hours to print one visor.

 ![](images/5.png)